carpentries/community-cookbook/introduction/00-index.md

 In this cookbook we look to gather from our global community the practices they use to initiate and cultivate these communities.
 If you have a particular practice that has worked for you, we invite you to contribute it to our community.
 Please open an [issue](https://github.com/carpentries/community-cookbook/issues) or [pull request](https://github.com/carpentries/community-cookbook/pulls) and our cookbook maintainers will work with you to integrate the idea into our cookbook.

+## Codes of Conduct

+The Carpentries community strongly encourages a Code of Conduct (CoC) being in place at all gathering places, online and offline.
+CoCs support open and collaborative environments and ensure there are stated rules for appropriate and inapropriate behavior.
+We encourage you to adopt/develop a CoC for any activities you plan and to notify your attendees/participants of the text and that they are expected to abide by.
+There are many great CoCs out there, and it is really up to you to select one that you feel fits the needs of your activities and community.
+For certain events, such as Carpentries workshops, you will be required to adopt [their CoC](http://software-carpentry.org/conduct) to run the event under their name.